 Basically, the new metrics are considered part of the page experience.
 All three of the metrics above have been added to the previous signals for page experience (https, mobile usability, safe browsing, non-intrusive interstitials) as illustrated in the following diagram from Google:

-Which values should my website ideally have and which values need improvement?
+Which are ideal scores for my website and which scores need improvement?

 Google itself communicates the following ranges for orientation: a loading time of the main content (LCP) of less than 2.5 seconds is considered good.
 Scores between 2.5 and 4 seconds require improvement.
 Anything above this is considered bad and such websites should expect ranking losses.